loulou-SIR/Diffusion_vegetarianism_SIR/README.md

 IMPORTANT :
+  1) Before running Code 4, the file stata_data.xlsx must be downloaded and its path must be modified in the Code 4 program
-  1) Code 4 must be run before Code 8 is run, because Code 8 uses the graph generator function defined in Code 4
+  2) Code 4 must be run before Code 8 is run, because Code 8 uses the graph generator function defined in Code 4
-  2) Code 7 and Code 9 are very long to run
+  3) Code 7 and Code 9 are very long to run